Published February 24, 2024. Open access. | Purchase book ❯ |

 Spanish common name: Tierrera ecuatoriana.

 Recognition: ♂♂ 24.6 cmMaximum distance from the snout to the tip of the tail.
-Snout–vent length=19.8 cm..1 Atractus ecuadorensis differs from other co-occurring snakes by having a round head similar in width to the neck, small eyes, and a striped coloration (Fig. 1).
+Snout–vent length=19.8 cm..1 Atractus ecuadorensis differs from other co-occurring snakes by having a round head similar in width to the neck, small eyes, and a striped pattern (Fig. 1).
 The dorsal surfaces are uniformly dark brown with six continuous longitudinal dark lines.1,2 The belly is bright yellow and lacks longitudinal black lines.1,2 Unlike A. gaigeae and A. collaris, individuals of A. ecuadorensis lack a series of dark spots accompanying the black lines.1,2 This species resembles A. zgap in both coloration and scale counts, but the latter is restricted to the valley of the Río Quijos and is characterized by having a lower number of dorsal stripes (five instead of six or seven) and less than 40 subcaudal scales in males.3

 Conservation: Data Deficient There is inadequate information to make an assessment of extinction risk..8 Atractus ecuadorensis is included in this category because the species belongs to a poorly studied genus of snakes and is known from less than 10 specimens collected primarily in the immediate environs of the type locality.
 Therefore, there is inadequate information to make an assessment of the extinction risk of this species based on its scarce distribution data.
 However, A. ecuadorensis occurs in protected areas (Llanganates National Park) and is more widespread that previously thought (Fig. 2).
 The DD assignment is an important alarm to increase the knowledge about this poorly-known serpent.